muthukumar-js-dev/intent-guard/gemini-prompts/implementation/mvp/README.md

 2. ✅ All unit tests pass (>90% coverage)
 3. ✅ All integration tests pass
 4. ✅ Package published to npm
-5. ✅ Can be installed: `npm install intent-guard`
+5. ✅ Can be installed: `npm install intent-guard-core`
 6. ✅ CLI works: `npx intent-guard validate`
 7. ✅ Documentation is complete